 World Food Programme

-On average, the WFP reaches more than 80 million people in 75 countries, providing food assistance.
-The WFP is the leading organisation committed to a world without hunger and is often the first on site in times of crisis.
-In addition, the WFP works in developing countries to prevent disasters.
+On average, WFP reaches more than 80 million people in 75 countries, providing food assistance.
+WFP is the leading organisation committed to a world without hunger and is often the first on site in times of crisis.
+In addition, WFP works in developing countries to prevent disasters.
 The organisation is entirely dependent on voluntary contributions.
-Generous donors, such as the Flemish Government, are the main source of income for the WFP.
-In affected areas, the WFP also works on food security for the future.
+Donors, such as the Government of Flanders, are the main source of income for WFP.
+In affected areas, WFP also works on food security for the future.
 It does this through programmes that use food as a means to build infrastructure, disseminate knowledge and to help create stronger and more dynamic communities.

-The WFP gives food to people who have very little to eat in exchange for working on their Food-for-Work programmes.
+WFP gives food to people who have very little to eat in exchange for work in their Food-for-Work programmes.
 These projects build the foundations for a better future.
-For example, if people no longer have to worry about their next meal, farmers will have the time and energy to build irrigation systems to take their production to a higher level.
-In a similar way, Food-for-Training programmes offer poor people the opportunity to learn new skills such as bee-keeping, sewing, or even the chance to read and write.
+For example, if farmers no longer have to worry about their next meal, they will have the time and energy to build irrigation systems to take their production to a higher level.
+In a similar way, Food-for-Training programmes offer people the opportunity to learn new skills such as bee-keeping, sewing, or even the chance to read and write.
 This will help them to live more independently in the future.

-Flanders supports the WFP because it is still the leading organisation in the provision of food assistance in emergencies.
-In 2011, Flanders entered into a multi-year commitment with the WFP for 3 million euros over the period 2012-2014.
-The agreement between the WFP and Flanders concerns the award of a grant to the WFP for an overall contribution to the country offices in Malawi and Mozambique on the one hand, and to the WFP Multilateral Fund on the other.
+Flanders supports WFP since it is still the leading organisation in the provision of food assistance in emergencies.
+In 2011, Flanders entered into a multi-year commitment with WFP for 3 million euros over the period 2012-2014.
+The agreement between WFP and Flanders concerns the award of a grant to WFP for an overall contribution to the country offices in Malawi and Mozambique on the one hand, and to the WFP Multilateral Fund on the other.